Dimon heads into JPM annual meeting as losses loom

-Jamie Dimon faces a grilling from shareholders when JPMorgan Chase & Co convenes its annual meeting on Tuesday, just days after disclosing it lost billions of dollars in trading that was supposed to protect the mammoth bank from risk.
+May 15 Jamie Dimon faces a grilling from shareholders when JPMorgan Chase & Co (JPM.N) convenes its annual meeting on Tuesday, just days after disclosing it lost billions of dollars in trading that was supposed to protect the mammoth bank from risk.

-The meeting, at the bank's back-office complex in Tampa, Florida, will give investors their first crack at the CEO since he revealed on Thursday that a soured hedging strategy had cost at least $2 billion, and possibly much more.
+The meeting, at the bank's back-office complex in Tampa, Florida, will give investors their first crack at the CEO since he revealed Thursday that a soured hedge strategy had cost at least $2 billion, and possibly much more.
+[ID:nL1E8GD03A]

-Beyond electing directors, the day's agenda includes several shareholder proposals, including one for separating the roles of chairman and chief executive, both of which titles are held by Dimon.
+Beyond electing directors, the day's agenda includes several shareholder proposals, including one for separating the roles of chairman and chief executive.
+Dimon holds both titles now.

-The California Public Employees' Retirement System (CalPERS), the largest pension fund in the United States, will lead calls to strip Dimon of the chairmanship in a move they say would likely lead to better risk controls.

-"CalPERS believes if the chairman was independent the board may be able to exercise stronger oversight of management," the organization said in a note explaining its voting intentions ahead of the meeting.

 "It was going to be a noisy shareholder meeting anyway, but it's likely to be more boisterous than if it had been held before last Thursday," said Paul Hodgson, senior research associate of GMI Ratings.